CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Conclusion and Discussion

 This paper introduced \Model{}, a lightweight hybrid deep learning model for CSI prediction, together with \dataset{}, a large-scale benchmark comprising more than 300,000 instances across 3,060 scenarios for both training and evaluation.
-Experimental results demonstrated that \Model{} consistently outperforms baseline models across diverse testing conditions in both TDD and FDD.
-Specifically, \Model{} achieved the lowest NMSE in 88.9\% of TDD scenarios and 43.8\% of FDD scenarios, while reducing FLOPs by factors of 5 and 3 compared with the strongest competitor in TDD and FDD, respectively.
+The architecture of \Model{} is designed to align with the structure of CSI and leverages CSI-specific priors to achieve high predictive accuracy while maintaining deployment efficiency.
+Experimental results show that \Model{} consistently outperforms baseline methods under diverse testing conditions in both TDD and FDD.
+In particular, \Model{} attains the lowest NMSE in 81.5\% of TDD scenarios and 44.4\% of FDD scenarios, while reducing FLOPs by factors of 5 and 3 compared with the strongest competing model in TDD and FDD, respectively.

-The detailed scenario-level analysis provided critical insights into the role of channel parameters in CSI prediction.
-User velocity and SNR variations produced smooth and predictable performance changes, whereas shifts in channel models had a far more significant effect.
-Performance clustered clearly by propagation condition, with NLOS channels posing the greatest challenge—exhibiting up to a 10$\times$ increase in NMSE due to angular dispersion and the lack of a dominant propagation path.
-Delay spread was also shown to have a strong influence, with performance at 400 ns (outside the training range) dropping by 50\% in TDD and over 500\% in FDD.

-The comparison between duplexing modes underscored the inherent difficulty of FDD prediction, where inter-band mapping severely limits generalization.
-All models exhibited a substantial drop from TDD to FDD, and none generalized well to unseen FDD scenarios.
-This finding highlights the need for future research on adaptive and active learning strategies to detect distribution shifts and dynamically update models in real time.

-The robustness analysis further emphasized that prediction performance depends not only on noise level but also on noise structure.
-Burst noise caused more significant degradation compared to phase noise, due to its abrupt, spike-like distortions.
-Packet-drop noise affected TDD more severely than FDD, highlighting the importance of temporal continuity in intra-band prediction.
+The detailed evaluation also provided several substantive insights into CSI prediction.
+Variations in SNR and user velocity produced relatively smooth performance trends, whereas shifts in channel model and delay spread were substantially more disruptive.
+NLOS channels were consistently more difficult than LOS channels, and unseen large delay spreads caused pronounced degradation, particularly in FDD.
+The comparison between duplexing modes further confirmed that inter-band UL-to-DL prediction (FDD) is fundamentally harder than intra-band prediction (TDD).
+In addition, the robustness analysis showed that performance depends not only on noise intensity but also on noise structure: burst noise caused larger degradation than phase noise at matched SNR, and packet-drop noise was more harmful in TDD, highlighting the importance of temporal continuity for same-band prediction.

+The ablation study further showed that the observed gains do not arise from simply stacking generic modules.
+Removing the CNN front-end, the delay-domain branch, or the ACL consistently degraded performance, and replacing ShuffleNet or the Transformer with alternative modules also reduced accuracy.
+The duplex-aware ACL design was especially important: adding subcarrier-wise correction in TDD hurt performance, whereas removing it in FDD also hurt performance.
+These results support the architectural rationale of \Model{} and indicate that the performance gains arise from the coordinated use of channel-informed representation, axis-wise correction, and efficient local-global modeling.